A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Additional specifications for Data Analysis

-\section{Phenotype definitions and descriptions}
+\subsection{Phenotype definitions and descriptions}

 In this study, phenotypes are defined using the PheWAS R package (Version 0.99.5-4), which maps ICD-9-CM and ICD-10-CM codes to PheWAS codes (PheCodes), resulting in up to 1,817 distinct codes.
-Further details on this methodology are described elsewhere [60].
 For our analysis, the PheCodes for cancer include: 145, 145.1, 145.2, 145.3, 145.4, 145.5, 149, 149.1, 149.2, 149.3, 149.4, 149.5, 149.9, 150, 151, 153, 153.2, 153.3, 155, 155.1, 157, 158, 159, 159.2, 159.3, 159.4, 164, 165, 165.1, 170, 170.1, 170.2, 172.1, 172.11, 174, 174.1, 174.11, 174.2, 174.3, 175, 180, 180.1, 180.3, 182, 184, 184.1, 184.11, 184.2, 185, 187, 187.1, 187.2, 187.8, 189, 189.1, 189.11, 189.12, 189.2, 189.21, 189.4, 190, 191, 191.1, 191.11, 193, 194, 195, 195.1, 195.3, 196, 197, 198, 198.1, 198.2, 198.3, 198.4, 198.5, 198.6, 198.7, 199, 199.4, 200, 200.1, 201, 202, 202.2, 202.21, 202.22, 202.23, 202.24, 204, 204.1, 204.11, 204.12, 204.2, 204.21, 204.22, 204.3, 204.4, 209, and 860.\\

-In addition, other diseases are represented by specific PheCodes: diabetes (250), coronary heart disease (CHD) (411.4), triglycerides (272.12, 272.13), vitamin D deficiency (261.4), depression (296.2), and anxiety (300).
+In addition, other diseases are represented by specific PheCodes: diabetes (250), coronary heart disease (CHD) (411.4), triglycerides (272.12, 272.13), vitamin D deficiency (261.4), depression (296.2), and anxiety (300)